whoward/docs/markdown/reference/rest-api.md

   index: 2
 }

-The Sauce Labs REST API is accessed over HTTPS, with standard HTTP methods and authentication, and using JSON encoding for request and response data.
+The Sauce Labs REST API is accessed over HTTPS, with standard HTTP methods and authentication, and using [JSON][1] encoding for request and response data.

 The API is versioned by URL.
 The current version is v1, and resides under the `saucelabs.com/rest/v1/` base URL.
 Some v1.1 methods have been introduced under `saucelabs.com/rest/v1.1`.